-Superresolution algorithms3 have been successfully applied to the problem of Direction Of Arrival (DOA) estimation to locate radiating sources with additive noise, uncorrelated and correlated signals.
-One of the main disadvantages of the superresolution algorithms is that they require extensive computation and as a result they are difficult to implement in real-time.
-Recently, neural networks-based direction finding algorithms have been proposed for single and multiple source direction finding ^{4,5,6}.
+Recently, neural networks-based direction finding algorithms have been proposed for single and multiple source direction finding [1-3].
 It has been shown that neural networks have the capability to track sources in real-time.
-In 7, a radial basis function neural network has been used to track the locations of mobile users.
-However a different network had to be used for different number of users with fixed angular separation.
-This paper presents a generalization of the algorithm introduced in 7 in such a way that the system would be able to track an arbitrary number of sources with any angular separation without prior knowledge of the number of sources.
-The Neural Multiple Source Tracking (N-MUST) algorithm is based on architecture of a family of radial basis function neural networks that perform both detection and DOA estimation.
+In [4], a radial basis function neural network has been used to track the locations of mobile users.
+However different networks were needed for different number of users with fixed angular separation.
+This paper presents a generalization of the algorithm introduced in [4] in such a way that the system would be able to track an arbitrary number of sources with any angular separation without prior knowledge of the number of sources.
+The Neural Multiple Source Tracking (N-MUST) algorithm is based on architecture of a family of radial basis function neural networks that perform both detection and direction of arrival (DOA) estimation.
 The new approach is based on dividing the field of view of the antenna array into angular spatial sectors, then train each network in the first stage of the architecture to detect signals emanating from sources in that sector.
 Once this first step is performed, one or more networks of the second stage (DOA estimation stage) can be activated so as to estimate the exact location of the sources.
 The main advantage of this new approach is a dramatic reduction in the size of the training set required to train each smaller neural network.
-Results for the DOA estimation of multiple sources using this new approach are presented and discussed.
-The organization of this paper is as follows: Section 2 presents the problem formulation and elaborates on the use of neural networks for direction finding.
-In section 3, the new approach labeled N-MUST is detailed as well as the different detection and DOA estimation steps.
-The simulations results are presented in section 4 and in section 5 some conclusive remarks summarizes the performance of the algorithm.
+The organization of this paper is as follows: Section II presents the problem formulation and elaborates on the use of neural networks for direction finding.
+In section III, the new approach labeled N-MUST is described.
+The simulations results are presented in section IV and in section V some conclusive remarks summarize the performance of the algorithm.

-2. NEURAL NETWORK-BASED DIRECTION FINDING
+II.
+NEURAL NETWORK-BASED DIRECTION FINDING